 Also, keep in mind that assault in Arizona is considered Aggravated Assault (a felony) if either:

 In the typical vehicular aggravated assault case, a defendant will be charged with aggravated assault if a car accident occurs, another person is seriously injured, and the defendant was found to have alcohol or drugs in their system at the time of the accident.
 Most people are dumbfounded that they can be facing a felony conviction with severe penalties (lengthy prison sentences) for a car accident, but here is how the State argues these charges.

-Because of the dramatic consequences for a vehicular aggravated assault, a skilled criminal defense attorney needs to get involved right away.
+Because of the dramatic consequences of a vehicular aggravated assault, a skilled criminal defense attorney needs to get involved right away.